The Best Green Bean Casserole with Canned Green Beans – Quick Facts

 Key Ingredients + Substitutions

-- condensed cream of mushroom soup – so many love using the classic Campbell’s soup, but we love Pacific Foods Cream of Mushroom Soup.
+- Condensed Cream of Mushroom Soup – typically Campbell’s cream of mushroom soup is the go-to here, but I also love Pacific Foods Cream of Mushroom Soup.

-- milk – option to use regular milk or your favorite plant-based milk option!
+- Milk – feel free to use regular milk or any plant-based milk.

-How To Make An Easy Green Bean Casserole
+How To Make A Classic Green Bean Casserole

 Best Ways To Serve An Easy Green Bean Casserole

-We love serving this delicious green bean casserole for almost every holiday!
-Sometimes it is with a Smoked Ham, Grilled Turkey, Crockpot Ham or Roast Turkey Breast – it all depends on how many people we are hosting.
-It is a tasty side dish to serve alongside slow cooker mashed potatoes, wild rice stuffing, and so many other classic side dish recipes!
-They are all great for the holiday table!
+This delicious easy green bean casserole is on my holiday table with a double smoked ham, the best grilled turkey, a crockpot ham or juicy roast turkey breast – it all depends on how many people we are hosting.
+Perfect for enjoying alongside slow cooker mashed potatoes, wild rice stuffing, and so many other classic side dish recipes!

-- Can I use frozen green breans?
-Sure!
-We used canned green beans, but you could also use frozen green beans.
-If you choose frozen, you will want to thaw them before cooking and drain as much water as possible or your casserole will get watery.
+This recipe uses canned green beans, but frozen green beans could also be used.
+When using frozen beans, be sure to thaw them before cooking and drain as much water as possible.
+Otherwise the casserole will get watery.

-- Can I make this from-scratch without using a cream of mushroom soup?
-Sure!
-We have a From Scratch Green Bean Casserole on the site that uses a flour/cream mixture to create a creamy texture without using store-bought soup!
+Yes, I have a Fresh Green Bean Casserole from Scratch that uses a flour and cream mixture to create a creamy texture without using store-bought soup!
+Plus, fresh green beans!

 Made this recipe and loved it?!